Climate of Italy: Description

-The east coast of the Italian peninsula is not as wet as the west coast, but is usually colder in the winter.
+The east coast of the Italian Peninsula is not as wet as the west coast, but is usually colder in the winter.
 The east coast north of Pescara is occasionally affected by the cold bora winds in winter and spring, but the wind is less strong here than around Trieste.
 During these frosty spells from E–NE cities like Rimini, Ancona, Pescara and the entire eastern hillside of the Apennines can be affected by true "blizzards".
 The town of Fabriano, located just around 300 m in elevation, can often see 50–60 cm of fresh snow fall in 24 hours during these episodes.

 On the coast from Ravenna to Venice and Trieste, snow falls more rarely: during cold spells from the east, the cold wind can be harsh but with bright skies.
 During the snowfalls that affect Northern Italy, the Adriatic coast can see a milder Sirocco wind which makes snow turn to rain.
 The mild effects of this wind often disappear just a few kilometres inside the plain, and sometimes the coast from Venice to Jesolo sees snow while it is raining in Trieste and surroundings, the Po River mouths and Ravenna.
 Rarely, the city of Trieste has seen snow blizzards with north-eastern winds.
 In the colder winters, the Venice Lagoon may freeze, and in the coldest ones even enough to walk on the ice sheet (December 1788).
-Further south, snow may occur inland but it rarely happens at sea level.
-However, snow at sea level has been recorded as far south as Sicily.
+Further south, snow may occur inland but it rarely happens at sea level, though snow at sea level has been recorded as far south as Sicily.
 Winters are generally milder in the coastal areas of the south, Sicily and Sardinia.
-The west coast of Italy has rainier winters while the east is more exposed to the cold Bora winds.

 Summer is usually more stable, although the northern regions often have thunderstorms in the afternoon/night hours and some grey and rainy days.
 So, while south of Florence the summer is typically dry and sunny, in the north it tends to be more humid and cloudy.
-Even if the temperatures are similar throughout the country, the humidity can make the northern plains particularly uncomfortable.
-Hot weather can occur practically anywhere in Italy during the summer months.
+The humidity can make the northern plains particularly uncomfortable.

 Spring and autumn weather can be very changeable, with sunny and warm weeks (sometimes with summer-like temperatures) suddenly broken off by cold spells or followed by rainy and cloudy weeks.